-REST(ful)
+6.1.43 REST(ful)

 REST stands for 'Representational State Transfer' and is an architectural style for building systems and services, systems adhering to this architectural style are commonly referred to as 'RESTful systems'.
-REST itself is not a formal standard, but it is an architecture that applies various common technical standards such as HTTP, JSON and URI.
+REST itself is not a formal standard, but it is an architecture that applies various common technical standards such as HTTP (see page 0), JSON (see page 220) and URI.

-A RESTful API indicates that the API architecture follows REST 'constraints'.
+A RESTful API (see page 214) indicates that the API architecture follows REST 'constraints'.
 Constraints restrict the way that servers respond and process client requests, in order to preserve the design goals which are intended by applying REST.
 Goals of REST are, among others, performance and scalability.
 Both are of utmost importance in iSHARE.